 Iridescence 2017 | Association of Arts Pretoria

-IRIDESCENCE - a loustrous play of colour.
+A loustrous play of colour.
 An Afro-Indian exhibition in collaboration with Eunice Swanepoel.

 Corné van Eck is inspired by a recent journey to India.
 While exploring the city streets of Mumbai, Nieu Delhi and Agra, she experienced a heightened sensory awareness: from lime to mint, saffron to crimson, turquoise to indigo, magenta to lavender.